nileshparab42/Gesture-Volume-Control/README.md

 ## Acknowledgements

-- This project was inspired by the work of the [CodeWithHarry](https://www.youtube.com/@CodeWithHarry).
+- This project was inspired by the work of the [Murtaza's Workshop - Robotics and AI ](https://www.youtube.com/@murtazasworkshop).
-- We also used resources and tools from the [GeeksforGeeks](https://www.geeksforgeeks.org/speech-recognition-in-python-using-google-speech-api/) to develop and test our project.
+- We also used resources and tools from the [OpenCv](https://opencv.org/) to develop and test our project.